 This award is available for students who have demonstrated financial need, experienced personal hardships, and have attributes of merit, including superior academic performance, exemplary community service, and significant personal achievements.

 Dale M. Schoettler Scholarship

 This scholarship is awarded to full-time students who have a visual disability.
-The estate of Dale M Schoettler, himself a successful businessman who was blind, funds these scholarships.
+The estate of Dale M Schoettler, himself a successful businessman who was blind, funds these endowments.

 Fly Fishers Club of Orange County Scholarship